Roast Leg of Lamb

 Cook1 hour 30 minutes

 You can have the roast turkey.
-Leave the glazed ham.
-Prime rib — what’s that?
+Set aside the glazed ham and prime rib.
 In my house, leg of lamb is the celebratory roast; I love its tenderness and flavor.
 Though roast leg of lamb sounds intimidating, the sweet little secret is that leg of lamb is actually one of the easiest, most foolproof cuts of meat to cook.

 Here’s our remarkably simple, fuss-free leg of lamb recipe.
 It will turn out perfectly every time.